 - Jack won the 2018 national speech competition run by the Embassy of the Republic of Indonesia.
 His prize was an invitation to meet President Joko Widodo and attend Hari Kemerdekaan celebrations at the Presidential Place in Jakarta on 17 August 2018.

-- Earlier this year, Jack was at the United Nations.
+- In 2018 Jack was at the United Nations.
 Why?
 Check it out here.

 - Most recently, Jack was awarded a scholarship as the Colombo Plan Indonesian Fellow for 2019.
 Watch the video.